Release-Engineering-Group-13/CS4295_FinalProject/README.md

     poetry install
     ```

-Windows users might run into issues when trying to use Poetry for this project.
+Windows users might run into errors when trying to use Poetry for this project (see [open issue](https://github.com/tensorflow/io/issues/1789)).
 In that case, use a venv virtual environment:

 2. Create a virtual environment
     ```bash
     python -m venv yourenv
     ```

 3. Install requirements in virtual environment
     ```bash
     path\to\yourenv\activate